Edd Mann Developer

 $ make && make install

-You will notice that we have statically compiled all these applications as we desire to only depend on a single executable within the Lambda service.
-With SOX now compiled we can open up a host terminal session and copy the newly compiled sox executable from the container.
+You will notice that we have statically compiled all these applications, as we desire to depend on only a single executable within the Lambda service.
+With SOX now compiled, we can open up a host terminal session and copy the newly compiled sox executable from the container.

-$ docker ps # displays the running containers id
+$ docker ps # displays the running container's ID

 $ docker cp {CONTAINER-ID}:/usr/sox-14.4.2/bin/sox ~/sox